 Just because someone has not unsubscribed from your newsletter, does not count as opting in.
 If they haven’t gone through a double opt-in process they should be removed from you list.

-If you’ve been building lists for years this may be a big job to tackle, but one it’s best to start on as soon as possible, to give people plenty of time to respond.
+If you’ve been building lists for years this may be a big job to tackle.
+But it’s best to start on as soon as possible to give people plenty of time to respond.

 For help or advice about the most secure and compliant ways to store your data, please call us on 01376 653115.